Ilaitia Tuisese

-Ilaitia Bulidiri Tuisese is a former Fijian rugby player, business executive, politician, and Cabinet Minister.
-He is a former captain of the Fiji national rugby union team and later served in Prime Minister Laisenia Qarase's Cabinet from 2000 to 2006.
-He is chair of the board of the Fiji Sun.
+Ilaitia Bulidiri Tuisese (1946/1947 – 5 October 2024) was a Fijian rugby union player, business executive, politician, and Cabinet Minister.
+He was a former captain of the Fiji national rugby union team and later served in Prime Minister Laisenia Qarase's Cabinet from 2000 to 2006.
+He was chair of the board of the Fiji Sun.

-Tuisese first played for the Fijian national rugby team in a match against Wales in Suva in 1969.
-In 1970 he was part of the tea which toured the USA.
+Tuisese first played for the Fijian national rugby union team in a match against Wales in Suva in 1969.
+In 1970 he was part of the team which toured the USA.
 His last appearance was against the British Lions in 1977.
 He later went on to captain and coach the Fiji national rugby sevens team.